boazbk/crypto/lec_01_introduction.md

 She realized that for such a long message not contain "L" could not happen by chance, and hence surmised that the original message probably composed _only_ of L's.
 That is, it must have been the case that the operator, perhaps to test the machine, have simply sent out a message where he repeatedly pressed the letter "L".
 This observation helped her decode the next message, which helped inform of a planned Italian attack and secure a resounding British victory in what became known as "the Battle of Cape Matapan".
 Mavis also helped break another Enigma machine which helped in the effort of feeding the Germans with the false information that the main allied invasion would take place in Pas de Calais rather than on Normandy.
-See [this inteview with Sir Harry Hinsley](http://www.cix.co.uk/~klockstone/hinsley.htm) for more on the effect of breaking the Enigma on the war.
+See [this interview with Sir Harry Hinsley](http://www.cix.co.uk/~klockstone/hinsley.htm) for more on the effect of breaking the Enigma on the war.
 General Eisenhower said that the intelligence from Bletchley park was of "priceless value" and made a "very decisive contribution to the Allied war effort".